-This article intends to summarize some of the major differences between such two agreements.
+This article intends to summarize some of the major differences between such two agreements, and highlight the dangers of inadequate planning.

 The applicable laws and regulations for an employment agreement is Labor Law, and Labor Contract Law.
 The applicable laws and regulations for a service agreement is Civil Law, and Contract Law.